 Alison Pope, a teenager, daydreams about turning down potential suitors.
 She looks down on the boy next door, Kyle, whom she used to hang out with as a kid.
 There is a knock at Alison’s back door.
 Meanwhile, Kyle, who lives in a regimented household, comes home and finds the chore that’s been left for him.
 Eventually, he notices a van pull up outside.
 (Summary)

-This is the first story in the preview of Tenth of December: Stories.
+This story and the next one can be read in the preview of Tenth of December: Stories.

 “Sticks”